'There is only 2 styles of Swing... good and bad.' - Dean Collins

 End of the Century - 1980's-1990's

-This period of WCS is when dancers started to travel across the USA to attend National conventions and the first major National Competitions were held 1982 the first US Open Championships was held, only one division for all forms of swing was held and Lance Shermoen & Mary-Ann Nunez were the winners.
+This period of WCS is when dancers started to travel across the USA to attend National conventions and the first major National Competitions were held.
+1977 the first US Open Championships held in Las Vegas and won by Michael & Amber Cross and in 1982 it was held, in California and Lance Shermoen & Mary-Ann Nunez were the winners.

 Last 15 years

 Has seen an explosion of WCS dancing all over the world.
 With technology and affordable air travel bringing us closer together events like Swing Diego and Boogie by the Bay have helped to showcase the top WCS dancers to a much wider audience which has inspired so many new people to get involved with WCS.